 Early Career Psychiatrist (ECP) Trustee-at-Large: Candidates must be in the first seven (7) years after becoming eligible to be a General Member; eligibility begins upon completion of training.
 ECP candidates are vetted by an ECP Nominating Subcommittee who submit recommendations to the National Nominating Committee for consideration.

-Member-in-Training Trustee-Elect (MITTE): Candidates must have the member classification Member-in-Training (MIT).
-Because the MITTE position is a two year term with the MITTE advancing to the Member-in-Training Trustee (MITT) position after the first year, candidates must be MITs throughout the full two year term.
-MITs who are PGY-3 residents should be prepared to state their intent to continue through PGY-5.
-MITTE candidates are vetted by an MITTE Nominating Subcommittee who submit recommendations to the National Nominating Committee for consideration.
+Resident-Fellow Member Trustee-Elect (RFMTE): Candidates must have the member classification Resident-Fellow Member (RFM).
+Because the RFMTE position is a two year term with the RFMTE advancing to the Resident-Fellow Member Trustee (RFMT) position after the first year, candidates must be RFMs throughout the full two year term.
+RFMs who are PGY-3 residents should be prepared to state their intent to continue through PGY-5.
+RFMTE candidates are vetted by an RFMTE Nominating Subcommittee who submit recommendations to the National Nominating Committee for consideration.

-All candidates must submit a completed Disclosure of Interest & Affiliations form, after reviewing the policy, and a one to two page curriculum vitae to firstname.lastname@example.org.
+All candidates must submit a completed Disclosure of Interest & Affiliations form, after reviewing the policy, a completed Ethics Form or a RFMTE Nomination Release Form (for RFMTE nominees), a 1 page personal statement, and a 1 - 2 page curriculum vitae to firstname.lastname@example.org.